How to Fix Your Nest Thermostat When it Won’t Respond

 Signs of this problem include the following:

-- the thermostat being offline in the Nest application and disconnected from the Wi-Fi
+- The thermostat not working in the Nest application and disconnected from the Wi-Fi

-- the thermostat alerts you that the battery is low and it needs to shut itself down
+- The thermostat alerts you that the battery is low and it needs to turn off

-- the thermostat’s animations are slower than usual
+- The thermostat’s animated features are slower than usual

-- the thermostat shows an alert that says, “Please remove the thermostat from its base, then reattach it;”
+- The thermostat shows an alert that says, “Please remove the thermostat from its base, then reattach it;”

-- the thermostat’s display is dark and unresponsive (you may also observe a blinking red or green light above the display)
+- The thermostat’s display is dark and unresponsive (you may also see a blinking red or green light above the display)

-- the thermostat can’t control the corresponding heating and cooling unit(s)
+- The thermostat can’t control the corresponding heating and cooling system(s)

-If you have tried both of these processes and the Nest Thermostat is still showing signs of problems, you will need to bring in reinforcements.
+If you have attempted both of these processes and the Nest Thermostat is still showing signs of problems, you will need to bring in reinforcements.
 Enter us!
-If Levy & Son Service Experts put in your Nest Thermostat, please feel free to call us at 469-250-0932 or schedule an appointment online.
+If Service Experts Heating, Air Conditioning & Plumbing set up your Nest Thermostat, please give us a call at 866-397-3787 or schedule an appointment online.